 While Buffett is certainly a buy-and-hold investor.
 But, he sells shares regularly and for a variety of reasons.
 If Buffett’s original reasons for buying a stock no longer apply, he won’t hesitate to move on.

-As an example, it might surprise you to learn that Buffett owned nearly 9% of FreddieMac in 1998, a stake worth $3.9 billion at its peak, and a massive 1,200% return for Berkshire.
+As an example, it might surprise you to learn that Buffett owned nearly 9% of a Company called FreddieMac in 1998, and it made massive 1,200% returns for Berkshire.
 However, in 2000, Buffett sold nearly all of his position.
 Why would he sell off such a successful investment?
 Well, Buffett noticed that the management team was becoming too focused on delivering quarterly results, and they were starting to take on more and more risk to achieve those goals.

 The lesson: Don’t be afraid to walk away from an investment if you don’t like what’s going on in that company now, regardless of whether that stock is going up or down.